How Do I Advocate?

 - Address your letter properly (Dear Senator/Representative/Governor).
 Check the spelling of all names.

-- State the reason about which you are writing at the beginning of the letter.
+- State the reason why you are writing at the beginning of the letter.
 If you are writing about a specific piece of legislation, include the name of the bill and its House or Senate file number.
-If the legislator is the bill's author, acknowledge it.
+If the legislator is the bill's author, thank them.
 Address only one issue per letter.

 - State your position on the issue.
 Be clear how you want your legislator to respond or vote.